eeyla2/2021_GROUP_25/README.md

 * (Creation of package may take up to a minute)
 * A ModelViewer25 installer application will have been generated in the build folder
 * Double click installer and follow installation instructions
+* Example images and documentation are included with the installer

 -------------------------------------------------------------------------------------------
 What the test program shows: